swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 end
 ```

-Please notice that we inherit here for an action specific for the given `slice` - as there may be a situation, where each `slice` will have different authorization strategy, or other request transformations.
+Please notice that we inherit here for action specific for the given `slice` - as there may be a situation, where each `slice` will have a different authorization strategy or other request transformations.

-Now let's create a template for the articles listing of our blog.
+Now let's create a template for the article listing of our blog.
 I create the `articles.html.slim`  template file in the templates directory and inside let's list some articles' titles.

 ```ruby
 # /slices/main/web/templates/blog/articles.html.slim